matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 UPDATE t1 SET c=c+1 WHERE a=1;
 ```

-If column b is also unique, the INSERT is equivalent to this UPDATE statement instead:
+If column b is also unique，the INSERT is equivalent to this UPDATE statement instead：

 ```
 UPDATE t1 SET c=c+1 WHERE a=1 OR b=2 LIMIT 1;
 ```

-In assignment value expressions in the `ON DUPLICATE KEY UPDATE` clause, you can use the `VALUES(col_name)` function to refer to column values from the INSERT portion of the `INSERT ...
-ON DUPLICATE KEY UPDATE` statement.
-In other words, `VALUES(col_name)` in the `ON DUPLICATE KEY UPDATE` clause refers to the value of col_name that would be inserted, had no duplicate-key conflict occurred.
-This function is especially useful in multiple-row inserts.
-The `VALUES()` function is meaningful only in the `ON DUPLICATE KEY UPDATE` clause or `INSERT` statements and returns NULL otherwise.
-Example:
+In assignment value expressions in the `ON DUPLICATE KEY UPDATE` clause，you can use the `VALUES(col_name)` function to refer to column values from the INSERT portion of the `INSERT ...
+ON DUPLICATE KEY UPDATE` statement。In other words，`VALUES(col_name)` in the `ON DUPLICATE KEY UPDATE` clause refers to the value of col_name that would be inserted，had no duplicate-key conflict occurred。This function is especially useful in multiple-row inserts。The `VALUES()` function is meaningful only in the `ON DUPLICATE KEY UPDATE` clause or `INSERT` statements and returns NULL otherwise。Example：

 ```
 INSERT INTO t1 (a,b,c) VALUES (1,2,3),(4,5,6)
   ON DUPLICATE KEY UPDATE c=VALUES(a)+VALUES(b);
 ```

-That statement is identical to the following two statements:
+That statement is identical to the following two statements：

 ```
 INSERT INTO t1 (a,b,c) VALUES (1,2,3)